 8. Visit Museo Histórico

-Delve into the history of Chilean Patagonia and visit the Museo Histórico Municipal.
+To delve into the history of Chilean Patagonia, visit the Museo Histórico Municipal.
 Exhibits include documents, photos, antiques, and other artifacts giving a little insight into indigenous tribes, later settlers, and the growth of Puerto Natales.
 The information presented at the exhibits is displayed in both Spanish and English.
-This small museum sits in the heart of Puerto Natales and only costs 3000 CLP, making for a great quick activity while in town.
+This small museum sits in the heart of Puerto Natales and only costs 2000 CLP, making for a great quick activity while in town.